MicrosoftDocs/learn/learn-pr/azure/store-access-data-cosmos-table-api/includes/3-exercise-move-an-app-to-cosmos-db-table-storage.md

 ## Investigate the contents of the Cosmos Database

-Now that you have changed the app to use the Azure Cosmos DB database, let's see whether it connects and displays the correct contents.
+Now that you've changed the app to use the Azure Cosmos DB database, let's see whether it connects and displays the correct contents.

 1. To display the contents of the table, run this command.